-MODO Tutorials: (Latest releases at the top)
+MODO Tutorials: (Seven Volumes - Latest releases at the top)

-Tutorial Info Link
+Tutorial Info Links

-Two scale aircraft projects illustrate a variety of methods to extarpolate scale information from less-than-ideal documentation, and then to create all kinds of details, including an internal structure, cabin and cockpit detail, interior and exterior lighting, basic rigging for animation, and more.
+Two scale aircraft projects illustrate a variety of methods to extrapolate scale information from less-than-ideal documentation, and then to create all kinds of details, including an internal structure, cabin and cockpit detail, interior and exterior lighting, basic rigging for animation, and more.
 Several other scene files and tutorials, including the complete T-38 file, and a huge library of parts you can use in your own models.

 As you can tell from the title, this set focuses on the creation of modern jet aircraft.
 I've included examples of fighter, bombers, business jets, and two major airliner projects.
 The same techniques apply to any modeling subject, so even if you're not an aircraft fanatic, I think you'll find a large variety of information that may improve your results.